-Poem Analysis: Is Banjo Paterson's 'The Man From Snowy River' a Good Representation of Australian National Identity?
+Is Banjo Paterson's poem 'The Man From Snowy River' an effective representation of Australian national identity?

 The Man from Snowy River

 Is 'The Man from Snowy River' really a good representation of Australian national identity?

 An analysis of AB 'Banjo' Paterson's poem 'The Man from Snowy River'

 Written by Joshua Cabucos

 Listen carefully; can you hear it?
 It’s the band playing Waltzing Matilda drifting on the wind.
 It’s Clancy of the Overflow galloping into irrelevancy.

 I am Australian.
 I see Australian national identity in diversity and multiculturalism.
 I see it in the indescribable beauty of our unique landscape.
 I see it in the Australian people: courage, mateship, solidarity, multiplicity and egalitarianism.
 It is with regret that I say- I do not see it our current poetical canon.
 I am Australian and I can unequivocally attest that I attribute neither Henry Lawson nor Banjo Paterson to my sense of national identity.